Climate change in Maryland: Hogan administration (2015–2023)

 As a candidate, Hogan called fracking opportunities in western Maryland "an economic gold mine" and faulted the state for taking too long to decide whether to allow drilling for oil.
 During the 2015 legislative session, lawmakers introduced legislation to impose a two-and-a-half year moratorium on hydraulic fracking in Maryland.
 Hogan allowed the bill to become law without his signature.
 During the 2017 legislative session, Hogan called for a ban on hydraulic fracking, moving legislators to pass a bill to ban fracking with a vote of 97–40 in the House of Delegates and 35–10 in the Senate.
 Hogan signed the bill into law on April 4, 2017, making Maryland the second state to ban fracking.

 In November 2019, Hogan joined the United States Climate Alliance after speaking out against the United States withdrawal from the Paris Agreement.
-In December 2019, Maryland joined consideration for a multi-state gasoline cap-and-trade program.
-The plan aims to reduce transportation-related tailpipe emissions, and would levy a tax on fuel companies based on carbon dioxide emissions.
-The most ambitious version of the plan is projected to reduce the area's tailpipe emissions by 25% between 2022 and 2032.
-The program is in the public comment phase, with individual states determining whether to participate.
-The program could begin as early as 2022.
+In December 2019, Maryland joined consideration for the Transportation Climate Initiative (TCI), a multi-state gasoline cap-and-trade program that aimed to reduce transportation-related tailpipe emissions, and would levy a tax on fuel companies based on carbon dioxide emissions.
+The most ambitious version of the plan was projected to reduce the area's tailpipe emissions by 25% between 2022 and 2032.
+At the time, the program was in the public comment phase, with individual states determining whether to participate.
+In December 2020, the Hogan administration declined to join the TCI, despite taking part in the initial planning for the regional alliance.

-During the 2022 legislative session, state Senator Paul G. Pinsky introduced the Climate Solutions Now Act, an omnibus bill to reduce greenhouse gas emissions by 60 percent by 2030, require large state-owned buildings to cut emissions to net zero by 2035 and privately-owned buildings of the same size to achieve net zero by 2040, electrify the state's light-duty vehicle fleet, require new buildings to use electric power, and set a cap on methane emissions from landfills.
+During the 2022 legislative session, state Senator Paul G. Pinsky introduced the Climate Solutions Now Act, an omnibus bill to reduce greenhouse gas emissions by 60 percent by 2030, require large state-owned buildings to cut emissions to net zero by 2035 and privately owned buildings of the same size to achieve net zero by 2040, electrify the state's light-duty vehicle fleet, require new buildings to use electric power, and set a cap on methane emissions from landfills.
 During committee deliberations, the bill was amended to weaken or cut the bill's most far-reaching provisions.
 Governor Hogan threatened to veto the bill, calling the climate bill a "reckless and controversial energy tax", even though the bill contained no tax increases.
 The bill passed both chambers of the Maryland General Assembly and became law without Governor Hogan's signature.